mbrostami/goshare/README.md

 # GoShare
-GoShare is a terminal tool for sharing files through one or multiple server.
+GoShare is a terminal tool for sharing files through one or multiple servers.
-Server is acting as a relay to stream data from sender to receiver.
+Servers are acting as a relay to stream data from sender to receiver.

 ## Installation
 Make sure you have Go installed on your system.